acdh-oeaw/apis-core-rdf/README.md

 ]
 ```

 Now you should be ready to roll.
-Start creating your entities in you `apis_ontology/models.py`.
+Start [creating your ontology](https://acdh-oeaw.github.io/apis-core-rdf/ontology.html).